 Tone Generation with a Buzzer

 Passive buzzers require a PWM signal to generate audible tones.
-Let’s assume a buzzer is connected to GPIO15 (through a resistor).
+Let’s assume a buzzer connected to GPIO15 (through a resistor).

 from machine import Pin, PWM